-Vacation Buybacks were assumed to not be regular compensation and were not considered in the calculation of future retirement benefits.
-A liability of \$310,834 was assumed to reflect the value of return of employee contributions that were previously taken on vacation buybacks.
+Vacation Buybacks were not assumed to be regular compensation and were not considered in the calculation of future retirement benefits.
+A liability of \$290,734 was assumed to reflect the value of return of employee contributions that were previously taken on vacation buybacks.